4lyss0n/InitialSassProject/README.md

 # InitialSassProject

-This project contains the initial features of a "Sass project"
+This project contains the initial features of "Sass project"